 By addressing workplace barriers to advancing gender equity, both men and women across all disciplines benefit.
 This will help us retain our best scientists and innovators and ensure Australia’s research and development excellence is maintained.

 Scientists in these organisations have experienced greater career satisfaction and fairness in workload allocation, and increased opportunities for training and development.
-This has lead to transformations in workplace culture.
+This has led to transformations in workplace culture.

-Representation of academic positions held by women in science, technology, engineering, mathematics and medicine (STEMM) disciplines at Swinburne.
+Figure: Representation of academic positions held by women in science, technology, engineering, mathematics and medicine (STEMM) disciplines at Swinburne.